dylanljones/model_dmft/README.md

 ```bash
 model_dmft run inp.toml -n 4
 ```
-The `-n` flag specifies the number of MPI processes (`n_procs`) to use **for each component solver**.
+The `-n` flag specifies the number of MPI processes (`n_procs`) to use **for all interacting component solver**.
-The solvers run in parallel for each component, so the total number of MPI processes is the number of components times the number of MPI processes specified.
+The solvers run in parallel for each component, so the total number of MPI processes must be divisible by the number of interacting (U ≠ 0 ) components.

 ### Input file

+> [!NOTE]
+>
+> This section is out-of-date and will be updated soon.

 The input file uses the [TOML](https://toml.io/en/) file format.
 It contains two main sections: `[general]` and `[solver]`.